What Is Extended Term Insurance?

 Consult with Your Insurance Provider

-Engage your insurance provider to discuss transitioning to extended term life insurance.
-This step will include evaluating your current financial needs and calculating how long the term coverage can last based on your policy's cash value.
+Contact your insurance company to discuss transitioning to extended term insurance.
+This conversation should include evaluating your current financial needs and calculating how long the coverage will last based on your policy's cash value.

 4. 4